How to Become a Counselor in North Dakota

 As in many other states, counselors in North Dakota who have obtained their licensure are known as Licensed Professional Counselors (LPCs).
 Those who have yet to complete the supervision portion of the licensure process are called Licensed Associate Professional Counselors (LAPCs), and those who have continued their education and further developed their clinical skills can obtain licensure as Licensed Professional Clinical Counselors (LPCCs).

-The state’s premier professional organizations for LPCs, LAPCs and LPCCs is the North Dakota Counseling Association, whose mission is to “provide quality professional development opportunities, facilitate networking, advocate for the counseling profession and promote leadership activities and encourage active involvement in the organization.”
-Licensure for LPCs, LAPCs and LPCCs in North Dakota is managed by the state’s Board of Counselor Examiners.
+The state’s premier professional organization for LPCs, LAPCs, and LPCCs is the North Dakota Counseling Association, whose mission is to “provide quality professional development opportunities, facilitate networking, advocate for the counseling profession, and promote leadership activities and encourage active involvement in the organization.”
+Licensure for LPCs, LAPCs, and LPCCs in North Dakota is managed by the state’s Board of Counselor Examiners.

 Licensure requirements for counselors in North Dakota, including education, supervision, examination, fees, renewal and “licensure by endorsement,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to LPCs in the state.